Cog-Creators/Red-DiscordBot/docs/update_red.rst

 Red 3.1.X
 *********

-If you have Red 3.1.X, you will need to follow the install instructions for your operating system:
+If you have Red 3.1.X, you will need to follow the install instructions for your operating system.
+Make sure that you turn your bot off first.

 - `Windows <install_windows>`
 - `Linux & Mac <install_linux_mac>`